cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 The `movie-service` manages information related to movies while the `review-service` manages information related to the reviews of each movie.
 For simplicity, we'll support only `GET` requests.

-## Tracing the requests
+## Tracing the requests across the microservices

 Unlike in a monolithic application, a single business operation is split across a number of services.
-To be able to trace the request across multiple services, we'll use [Spring Cloud Sleuth][spring-cloud-sleuth]: it implements a distributed tracing solution for Spring Cloud.
+To be able to trace the request across multiple services, we'll use [Spring Cloud Sleuth][spring-cloud-sleuth].

-Once we add the [Spring Cloud Sleuth][spring-cloud-sleuth] dependency to our application, all your interactions with external systems will be instrumented automatically:
+Sleuth implements a distributed tracing solution for Spring Cloud and is a powerful tool for enhancing the application logs.
+Covering Sleuth in depth is out of the scope of this post.
+But it's important to mention that Sleuth adds a _trace id_ and _span id_ to the logs.
+The _span_ represents a basic unit of work, for example sending an HTTP request.
+The _trace_ contains a set of spans, forming a tree-like structure.
+The trace id will remain the same as one microservice calls the next.
+When visualizing the logs, we can get all events from a given trace or span id.

+All we need to do to get started is adding the Sleuth dependency to our application:

 ```xml
 <dependencyManagement>